alexmaryin/docxktm/README.md

 ## Simple Templating

-`DocxKtm` supports simple templating with placeholders in the format `${placeholder}` This feature uses the fastest algorithm provided by docx4j engine.
+`DocxKtm` supports simple templating with placeholders in the format `${placeholder}` This feature uses the fastest algorithm provided by `docx4j` engine.
 To use it just write inside the body block of the opened document:
 ```kotlin
 // ... inside body { ... }
     val replacementsMap = mapOf("name" to "Alex", "age" to "41")
     mergeTemplateStrMap(replacementsMap)
 ```

+### Remark
+However, my own experiments convincingly demonstrate that `MVEL2` evaluations, even in simple cases of using a dictionary of strings to replace simple substitution fields, are twice as fast as the `docx4j` algorithm on reasonable dictionary examples (hmm, let's say 500, if you have a document with that many substitution fields, let me know) and are still faster on the dictionary the size of 5000 fields.
+See for details tests in `src/test/kotlin/templates/TemplatesPerformanceTests.kt`

 ## Advanced templating